-Here are a few ideas that will make preparing this crust effortless:
+Here are a few ideas that will make preparing this crust so much easier!

-You can definitely utilize the tips mentioned for the traditional pie crust, but if you want a really easy version, simply buy a pie crust from the store.
+If you want a really easy version of this recipe, use a store-bought pie crust.
 It won’t be fully homemade, but since you’re taking extra steps for the cinnamon-roll effect, you deserve a shortcut.

-When you’re making your cinnamon-roll pie crust, you can use a good rolling pin (this tool will be useful for any pie crust) to flatten the dough.
-After the pastry has been laid out, you have to spread a cinnamon mixture over the top.
-Use a brush to ensure the mix is evenly distributed across the dough.
+When you’re making your cinnamon-roll pie crust, use a sturdy rolling pin to flatten the dough.
+After the pastry has been laid out, spread the cinnamon mixture over the top.
+Use a brush to spread the mixture evenly over the dough.

 3. Add a Complementary Filling

-Now you’re probably wondering what kind of filling goes with this type of crust: several, actually.
-You want to think of flavors that pair well with cinnamon.
-For example, apple is always a good option, as is pumpkin, so pour these fillings onto your crust for a fun twist on holiday favorites.
+What kind of filling goes with this type of crust?
+Several, actually!
+Think of flavors that pair well with cinnamon—like apple or even pumpkin.
+Add these fillings into your crust for a fun twist on holiday favorites.

 No matter which filling you choose, when you slice into your pie, the cinnamon swirls decorating the crust will make everyone think you spent hours preparing this fantastic dessert.
-You can enjoy the praise, all the while knowing it only took you about 15 minutes to throw together.
+You can enjoy the praise, knowing it only took you about 15 minutes to throw together.
 You rock!

 Not a cinnamon-roll fan?
-No judgment: You can have just as much fun with your pie crusts by using cookies to make them.
-This type of crust can usually be made with about three ingredients, and it’s not nearly as delicate as regular dough.
+No judgment: You can have just as much fun with your pie crusts using cookies instead.
+You’ll only need three ingredients, and it’s not nearly as delicate as regular dough.

-Mix all of the ingredients together in a bowl until the crumbs are moist, and then pack them firmly into a pie plate … Yep, that’s it!
+Mix all of the ingredients together in a bowl until the crumbs are moist, and then pack them firmly into a pie plate.
+That’s it!

 Cookie Crust Tips

-The ingredient “cookie crumbs” may seem vague, but it’s because you can fill it in with just about anything.
-For example, you can choose to use graham crackers, vanilla wafers, gingersnaps, you name it!
+The ingredient “cookie crumbs” may seem vague, but it’s because you can use just about any type of cookie!
+You can use graham crackers, vanilla wafers, gingersnaps―you name it!

-You need your graham crackers, cookies or vanilla wafers to be seriously crushed up, and trying to do this by hand just won’t produce the same results.
-Using a food processor to break up your cookies will go a lot faster – mixing ingredients together will only take a few minutes.
-You want the ingredients to look like a bowl of crumbs, so don’t hold back when using this tool.
+The best way to crush up your cookies of choice is with a food processor.
+You’ll be able to break up your cookies a lot faster and mixing the ingredients together will only take a few minutes.
+Your ingredients should look like a bowl of crumbs, so don’t hold back when using this tool.

-Push the cracker, sugar and butter mixture firmly into your pie pan.
+Push the crumb mixture firmly into your pie pan.
 The crust needs to be tightly packed down so it stays together.
 If your crumbs are too loose, the crust will fall apart when you slice into your pie.
 When you’ve got your crust tightly packed, add your favorite filling.
-A few pies that work well with a cookie crust include key lime, banana cream and chocolate pudding.
+Try key lime, banana cream, or chocolate pudding for truly delicious results.